tu-trinh/selfexplainingai/README.md

 Inside `package` are most of the files I mentioned before.
 In addition:
 - `configs` directory: meant to hold `skills.txt` and any custom YAML files
 - `envs` directory: holds all the environment making logic.
-    - Each of the five tasks have their own file (e.g. `go_to_task.py`). `GotoTask` and `PickupTask` extend from `SingleTargetEnv` as they both only have one target object to interact with. `PutNextTask`, `CollectTask`, and `ClusterTask` extend from `MultiTargetEnv` as the agent needs to interact with multiple objects to succeed.
+    - Each of the five tasks have their own file (e.g. `go_to_task.py`). `GoToTask` and `PickUpTask` extend from `SingleTargetEnv` as they both only have one target object to interact with. `PutNextTask`, `CollectTask`, and `ClusterTask` extend from `MultiTargetEnv` as the agent needs to interact with multiple objects to succeed.
 Both `Single`- and `Multi-` target envs extend from `PragmaticEnv` just because there's lots of logic that overlaps.
 Also there is still some repetitive code, apologies, but you probably won't have to touch it.
 I can also modify anything you want me to
     - `modifications.py` stores Minigrid-style objects we want to have, right now it just has the door that can't be opened
     - `register_envs.py` is for registering the environments with gymnasium but I don't think we will use it
 - `agents.py`: defines `Agent`, `Principal`, and `Attendant`.
 Each has the ability to add skills, add rewards, speak, and listen. `Principal` also additionally has the option to verify if the attendant has succeeded in the task